dennisreimann/uiengine/packages/uiengine-core/docs/page.md

 A page can have extra files and folders, too.
 You can use this to add images or downloadable files for pages.
-These files and folders will be copied to the site target path.
+These files and folders will be copied to the target path.
 Files and folders that start with an underscore are ignored.